 - Challenges to Filing a Dram Shop Lawsuit

 - Pursuable Damages in a Dram Shop Lawsuit

 - We’re Here to Help

-In order to reduce the amount of drunken driving accidents that occur, Texas has passed Dram Shop laws requiring businesses that sell alcohol, or anyone supplying alcohol, to take reasonable care when dispensing potentially intoxicating beverages.
-When the drinking establishment (or dram shop) neglects to fulfill its duty of serving alcohol in a responsible fashion, then it can be held liable for injuries or fatalities caused by drunk patrons who were over-served at the bar or restaurant.
-In other words, the injured victims or grieving family members of drunk driving accidents in San Antonio could pursue compensation with a dram shop lawsuit.
+In order to reduce the amount of intoxicated driving accidents that occur, Texas has passed Dram Shop laws requiring businesses that sell alcohol, or anyone supplying alcohol, to take reasonable care when dispensing potentially intoxicating beverages.
+When the drinking establishment (or dram shop) neglects to fulfill its duty of serving alcohol in a responsible fashion, then it can be held liable for injuries or fatalities caused by intoxicated patrons who were over-served at the bar or restaurant.
+In other words, the injured victims or grieving family members of intoxicated driving accidents in San Antonio could pursue compensation with a dram shop lawsuit.

 At Grossman Law Offices, our DWI accident attorneys take our job of helping reduce the amount of intoxicated driving accidents in this state very seriously, so we want you to understand the need for dram shop laws and what it takes to file (and win) a dram shop lawsuit.

 Why are Dram Shop Laws Important?

 Not only are thousands of people injured and killed every year in Texas driving accidents, but there’s also countless millions of dollars in damage inflicted upon property.
 Just pursuing legal action against the intoxicated drivers themselves does very little to stem the problem.
 Many of them just continue to make the same mistakes.